TheCowOhBoy/GodotBuildsLibrary/README.md

 # GodotBuildsLibrary

-There are many ways you can build Godot, here are some of them.
+There are many ways you can build Godot (Game engine), here are some of them.

 ## 00 (34.9MB):
 - target=release